-As C&M Precision Tech's Senior Swiss Manufacturing Engineer, I am often asked what it takes to run a part efficiently on a Swiss machine.
+As C&M Precision Tech's Engineering Manager, I am often asked what it takes to run a part efficiently on a Swiss machine.
 I first reflect on our C&M “Can Do” attitude.
 In a good way, we tend to be engineers by nature and want to figure out a way to make it work with what we have.
 Trust me, we’ll make it work!
 Sometimes, we have to step back a bit as the solution might not make commercial sense.

 As a result, one of the most critical parts of our role in engineering is to assist the front-line quoting team to make sure we have a good plan before we quote the job.

 With our recent automation in the quote process and the front-line team’s expertise in machining, estimators are now able to “ballpark” the job to be done (cycle time, set up time, tooling, gauges, etc.) for a significant percentage of parts without engineering being involved.
 That works just fine most of the time.

 Occasionally, a new part that's more complex than usual will land on my desk for an initial engineering estimate.
 This is when we need to dig into the details.
 Fortunately, most of the new parts we see have features that are “similar” to some of the 19,000+ programs we’ve run to date.
 Over the years, we structured the parts programs in our engineering library to be logically archived, and it only takes us minutes to locate a program we could use for a particular feature on a part.

 During that process, we devise a game plan that would involve machines, capabilities, programs, tools, gauges and more with the degree of confidence we need to bid on the job or not bid at all.
 Those rough plans are attached to the internal quote document for future reference.